- BA and a law degree from the University of Saskatchewan

 Tim has extensive experience in Canadian and international uranium mining activities through more than 25 years of senior management and legal experience.
 Prior to joining Cameco, he was executive vice-president, mining business unit for AREVA based in Paris, France with responsibility for global uranium, gold, exploration and decommissioning operations in 11 countries.
 He also served as president and chief executive officer for AREVA's Canadian subsidiary.

 Tim was born and raised in Saskatchewan, graduated from the College of Arts & Science and the College of Law at the University of Saskatchewan in 1990.
 He served as a lawyer with the firm MacPherson, Leslie and Tyerman in Saskatoon.

-Tim sits on the board of The Mosaic Company as well as Washington based Nuclear Energy Institute.
-Tim recently completed his service as chair of the World Nuclear Association, was co-chair of the 2013 Mastercard Memorial Cup and is currently a governor with Junior Achievement of Saskatchewan.
-He serves on the advisory council of the Edwards School of Business and the University of Saskatchewan Law School.
-He is a past president of the Saskatchewan Mining Association, and has served on the boards of Mining Association of Canada, the Canadian Nuclear Association, Sask Energy and the Saskatchewan Chamber of Commerce.
-Tim was co-chair of the Royal Care campaign raising funds for the Royal University Hospital in Saskatoon, and served as vice-president, communications for the 2010 World Junior Hockey Championships.
+Tim currently serves on the boards of the World Nuclear Association, Washington based Nuclear Energy Institute, the Business Council of Canada and The Mosaic Company.
+He is a member of the Edwards School of Business Dean’s Advisory Council and the University of Saskatchewan College of Law Dean’s Advisory Council.
+He is past chair of the World Nuclear Association, past president of the Saskatchewan Mining Association, and has served on the boards of Mining Association of Canada, the Canadian Nuclear Association, Sask Energy and the Saskatchewan Chamber of Commerce.
+Tim was co-chair of the Royal Care campaign raising funds for the Royal University Hospital in Saskatoon and served as vice-president, communications for the 2010 World Junior Hockey Championships.